samsonasik/RedirectHandlerModule/README.md

 );
 ```

 It means, we can't allow to make redirect to outside registered routes, whenever found un-registered url in routes, then we will be redirected to default_url.
+Also, it disable to self, so you can't redirect to self.

 Installation
 ------------